i-am-abhay/kendrick/README.md

 Privacy is fundamental to this project.

 Speech and text can contain deeply personal information.
-Conversations may include names, addresses, private thoughts, medical information, or anything else a person would not want uploaded to a third-party service.
+Conversations may include names, addresses, private thoughts, medical information, or anything else a person may not want transmitted to a third-party service.

 That is why the core communication pipeline is designed to run **entirely on the user's own computer**.